-On May 17, 1998 Sergi & Fran ascended from ABC to the North Col. On May 18, they ascended to 7,700 meters as 21 other climbers reached the summit of Everest from the North.
-Sergi & Fran spent two nights on 8200 meters because there ascend trials faild.
-On May 22 the reached the summit both, with Fran summiting later than her husband.
+On May 17, 1998 Sergi & Fran ascended from camp ABC to the North Col of Mt Everest.
+On May 18, they ascended to 7,700 meters as 21 other climbers reached the summit of Everest from the North.
+Sergi & Fran spent two nights on 8.200 meters because there ascend trials failed.
+That alone was very challenging, because the death zone above 8.000 meters should be left as quickly as possible.

-Fran attempting to become the first American woman to Summit Everest without the use of supplemental oxygen.
+On May 22nd they reached the summit both, with Fran becoming the first American woman without the use of supplemental oxygen.